dboikliev/LinqTS/README.md

 1. [prepend](#prepend)
 1. [tap](#tap)

-The function `print` is provided can be used to display tree-like representation of the operators in the console.
+The function `print` can be used to display а tree-like representation of the operators in the console.

 ```typescript
 import {  linq, print, seq } from './src/linq';